Betsy Rawls

-Elizabeth Earle "Betsy" Rawls (born May 4, 1928) is an American former LPGA Tour professional golfer.
-She won eight major championship and 55 LPGA Tour career events.
-She is a member of the World Golf Hall of Fame.
+Elizabeth Earle Rawls (May 4, 1928 – October 21, 2023) was an American professional golfer who played on LPGA Tour.
+She won eight major championships and 55 LPGA Tour career events.
+She was a member of the World Golf Hall of Fame.

 Early life and education

 Rawls was the daughter of Robert Miller and Mary Earle Rawls.
 She was born in Spartanburg, South Carolina, and moved to Arlington, Texas, in 1940.
 She went on to graduate from Lovelady High School and enrolled in North Texas Agricultural College (now UT-Arlington) in 1946 as a physics major.
 As a freshman, she was recognized by faculty and department heads as a "Who's Who" in Physics, and was selected for the Phi Kappa Theta honor society.
-The following year Rawls transferred to the University of Texas at Austin, where she graduated with a degree in physics in 1950.
+The following year Rawls transferred to the University of Texas at Austin, where she graduated from with a degree in physics in 1950.

 Amateur career

 Rawls started playing golf at age 17.
 She won the Texas Amateur in 1949 and 1950.
 She also won the 1949 Trans-National and the 1950 Broadmoor Invitational.
 In 1950, she finished second at the U.S. Women's Open as an amateur.